anhede/unity-fps-rigidbody-controller/README.md

 ![FPSLook script](images/img_fpslook.png)

 ## Why do most controllers fail?
+As previously mentioned, a great player controller must be two things:
+1. Responsive
+2. Smooth

 For non-rigidbody controllers, these both come easily.
 Use `LateUpdate()` to do camera movement and `Update()` to do player movment.
 But for rigidbody controllers, it is not that simple.

 Rigidbodies are updated in `FixedUpdate()` which by default is called 50 times per second.
 If we naively use `FixedUpdate()` for player movement, the player will feel **choppy**, breaking the second rule.
 To fix this we change the `Interpolation` setting of the rigidbody to `Interpolate`.
 This makes the rigidbody move smoothly.

-For interpolation to work, we must make sure to only rotate the player in `FixedUpdate()`.
+For interpolation to work, we must make sure to only move and rotate the player in `FixedUpdate()`.
 However a camera only updating in `FixedUpdate()` will feel **unresponsive**.

-The final solution to this is what this controller does.
+The controller solves this problem in a unique way.
 It moves the player in `FixedUpdate()` and the camera rotates separately from the player in `LateUpdate()`.
 On `FixedUpdate()` in the player look script, we sync the camera rotation with the player rotation.
 This makes the player rigidbody movement smoothly interpolated, and allows for responsive camera movement.

 Voila!
 We have a smooth and responsive player controller.